 Signs and Symptoms of Drug Addiction

 Substance abuse and addiction affect people in many different ways.
+Because of the intricacies of body chemistry not every person will experience a drug the same way.
+This alone can make identifying symptoms challenging.
 Furthermore, there are several important signs to watch out for.
 Consider the signs of drug addiction listed below.

-Someone who is abusing drugs will often display secretive behavior.
+Someone who is abusing drugs will often display secretive or deceptive behavior.
 For example, they may begin spending their time in seclusion.
 They may begin associating with an entirely different crowd of people.
+You also may catch them in lies which they desperately cling to.

 Changes in Physical Appearance